SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 ![image](/assets/feedback.png)

 In addition, integrating these feedback components with the traffic light color system adds a layer of accessibility refinement.
-Aligning feedback with this system—using colors like green for success, yellow for warnings, and red for errors—creates a cohesive and universally recognizable visual language.
-This not only ensures users are promptly informed about their actions but also contributes to an inclusive and user-friendly interface.
+Aligning feedback with this system—using colors like green for success, yellow for warnings, and red for errors— creates a cohesive and universally recognizable visual language.
+This not only ensures that users are promptly informed about their actions but also contributes to an inclusive and user-friendly interface.

 ### Skeletons